Reuben Andrews

 Introduction

-Reuben has a first-class law degree from the University of Cambridge, and a distinction in the BCL from the University of Oxford.
+Reuben has a first-class law degree from the University of Cambridge, and a Bachelor of Civil Law post-graduate degree (distinction) from the University of Oxford.
 Before joining Chambers, he was the assistant company secretary at Oxford Mutual Aid during the COVID-19 pandemic and volunteered for the Free Representation Unit.

 • News